+- Undertake an independent investigation

-- Deal promptly with the matter - Record all evidence received - Ensure that evidence is sound and adequately supported - Ensure security of all evidence collected - Contact other agencies where necessary, e.g. the Police - Implement the Authority's disciplinary procedures, where appropriate.
+- Deal promptly with the matter

+- Record all evidence received

+- Ensure that evidence is sound and adequately supported

+- Ensure security of all evidence collected

+- Contact other agencies where necessary, e.g. the Police

+- Implement the Authority's disciplinary procedures with the Head of Human Resources and Administration, where appropriate.